 Authorized communications equipment.
 Authorized communications equipment is equipment that provides a transmission, including by telephone, telecopy, or any electronic means, from which it can be determined that the transmission was authorized by, and accurately reflects the intention of, the member or Trustee involved and allows all persons participating in a meeting to contemporaneously communicate with each other.

 SECTION 9.
 Place of Meeting; Electronic Meeting

-Meetings of the Board of Trustees shall be held at the principal office of the Corporation in Franklin County, Ohio, or at such other place within the State of Ohio, as may be designated in the notice of the meeting.
-Meetings may also be held through any authorized communications equipment and participation by a Trustee in a meeting through the use of any of those means of communication constitutes presence in person of that director at the meeting for purposes of determining a quorum.
+Meetings of the Board of Trustees shall be held as may be designated in the notice of the meeting.
+Meetings may also be held through any authorized communications equipment.
+Participation by a Trustee in a meeting through the use of any of those means of communication constitutes presence in person of that Trustee at the meeting for purposes of determining a quorum.

 SECTION 10.
 Electronic Ballot